- Provide a point of entry to the AGA and current exhibitions that is accessible and equitable for people of all ages, experiences and capacities.

 The AGA welcomes over 20,000 students and teachers each year to explore connections between art, ideas and our lived experiences through a number of engaging & unique program offerings in the galleries and in the Singhmar Centre for Art Education.
-For the upcoming 2020/2021 school year, we are excited to introduce new programming features including online presentations to our repertoire.
+We offer in-person tours, in-person studio sessions and full day programs, as well as online experiences.

 Taught by highly experienced and knowledgeable staff, school programs are booked as a singular program or combined for an in-depth look at art and its potential to transform our lives.
 Our programs touch on all aspects of the Alberta Program of Studies while expanding students’ multi-literacy capacity though the arts.

 Types of Programs